amiroa/Webjet.Movies/README.md

 ## API Endpoints

-- `GET /movies` — Paginated, searchable, sortable list of all movies (merged from both providers)
+- `GET /movies` : Paginated, searchable, sortable list of all movies (merged from both providers)
-- `GET /movies/details?title={title}` — Detailed info and price comparison for a movie
+- `GET /movies/details?title={title}` : Detailed info and price comparison for a movie

 ---

 ## Assumptions

+- This project uses local configuration files for simplicity.
+For production environments, Azure Key Vault for sensitive configuration (API keys) and Azure App Configuration for feature flags and application settings shall be used.
 - External APIs return a manageable number of movies (can be cached in memory without performance issues)
 - Movie and price data does not change frequently; in-memory caching is effective
-- The main movie list does **not** show the lowest price—only the details page does
+- The main movie list does **not** show the lowest price, only the details page does
 - Backend APIs are public for now; in the future, authentication (e.g., JWT) may be added
 - All providers return exactly the same titles for each movie (matching by title is reliable)
 - API keys are kept server-side and never exposed to the frontend